Looking for support for your finance function? Book a time with an expert.

 • Avoid post-closing adjustments that could reduce proceeds

-The difference between Working Capital and Net Working Capital can represent hundreds of thousands or even millions of dollars in purchase price adjustments.
-For instance, if excess cash is excluded from the NWC definition, the seller might be able to extract this before closing without affecting the agreed-upon target.
+The difference between Working Capital and Net Working Capital can result in a serious adjustment to the price of a purchase, sometimes even into the hundreds of thousands or millions of dollars.
+For instance, if excess cash is not factored into the calculation of NWC, this could allow the seller to remove this cash prior to a sale.

 Banking Relationships: The Foundation of Credit Decisions

-• As an absolute value to ensure adequate operational liquidity
+• As the absolute value to affirm adequate operational liquidity

-• As a trend over time to identify deteriorating conditions
+• As a trend over time to identify possible deterioration

-• In relation to industry benchmarks to assess competitive position
+• Compared to industry benchmarks to determine competitive position

 Five Strategies That Actually Move the NWC Needle